joshbduncan/scripts/README.md

 ### Usage Examples:

+Iterate through all of the specified files and print out the todo's in the current directory.

     python3 todo-grabber.py

-Used to iterate through all of the specified files and print out the todo's and line numbers in the current directory.
+Iterate through all of the specified files and print out the todo's in the specified directory '-p ~/path'.

     python3 todo-grabber.py -p ~/path

-Used to iterate through all of the specified files and print out the todo's and line numbers in the specified path '~/path'.

 **Output Example:**